amananilofficial/mobileapp/README.md

 - **Database**:
   - SQLite3 for development
-  - MySQL/MySQL support for production
+  - MySQL support for production
   - Optimized queries for performance

 - **Security**: